SP Menu

 To help create a sustainable society, we have set quantitative and qualitative management targets to be achieved by 2030 as the Mid- to Long-Term Management Goals 2030, stepping up efforts to be carbon neutral by 2050.
 In July 2021, we announced our support for the recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD).
 This section shows our scenario analysis, strategies, indicators and targets in line with the TCFD framework for disclosure.

-We established the Group Sustainability Committee to oversee the environmental activities of the entire group, and regard the organization as a key committee of the Group along with the Group Risk and Compliance Committee.
+We established the Group Sustainability Committee to oversee the sustainability-related activities of the entire group, and regard the organization as a key committee of the Group along with the Group Risk and Compliance Committee.

 Strategy